halimbo/aoe2de-modcollection/README.md

 ### Replacing and/or Muting Sound Effects
 - If you want to mute something, all you need is the correct Identifier of the corresponding sound effect and a "stub" audio file (for Use in a Mod).
 - The "Original Sounds" Mod from StepS included a "stub" audio file that is only 1kb and empty. (also included in the Mods "Pasture Mute", "Quiet Sound Mod", ...)
-- We can use this to overwrite any sound effect by putting it in our mod folder at "resources\_common\drs\sounds" and renaming it as the "identifier.wem" we want
+- We can use this to overwrite any sound effect by putting it in our mod folder at "resources/_common/drs/sounds" and renaming it as the "identifier.wem" we want

 ## 🎧 How to EQ In-Game Sound Effects (AOE2:DE)